Vitamin C and Niacinamide for Dark Spots – Which is better? Vitamin C and Niacinamide for Dark Spots – Which is better?

 When it comes to vitamin C vs niacinamide, both stand out as highly effective dark spot solutions.
 The choice ultimately depends on your skin type and concerns.
 For brightening and anti-ageing, vitamin C for dark spots is excellent.
 For calming, strengthening, and gradual fading, niacinamide for dark spots is ideal.

 So, without any further ado, browse through a wide range of Garnier skincare products and add them to your vanity today.
-Additionally, head to the Garnier Skin Care Quiz to discover what works the best for you, from the comfort of your home.
+Additionally, head to the Garnier Skin Care Quiz to discover what works best for you, from the comfort of your home.
 That’s not it, explore the skin care tips section to understand in detail about skincare routines, skincare ingredients that actually work, and more.

 Frequently Asked Questions On Vitamin C Vs Niacinamide